silvacms/documentation/source/silva/contents/base.rst

 Versioned content
 ~~~~~~~~~~~~~~~~~

-Registering a new versioned content in Silva works exactly registering
+Registering a new versioned content in Silva works exactly like registering
 a regular content, except there is an additional :term:`Grok
-directive` needed to associate the version class to the versioned
+directive` is needed to associate the content class to the versioned
 content class:

 .. code-block:: python